Study: Sudan War Death Toll Much Higher Than Records Show

 - The three sources for this report were a social media analysis of deceased people conducted from November 2023 to June 2024; a survey distributed to community activists; and social media obituaries in Khartoum, Bahri, and Omdurman.[5]

-- According to the UN, the war has driven at least 11M people from their homes, resulting in the world's worst hunger crisis.
-Half of Sudan's population, about 25M people, are also at risk of hunger and require aid, with widespread famine in at least one refugee camp.[6][7]
+- According to the UN, the war has driven at least 11M people from their homes and resulted in the world's worst hunger crisis.
+Half of Sudan's population, about 25M people, are at risk of hunger and require aid, with widespread famine in at least one refugee camp.[6][7]

 Sources: [1]BBC News, [2]LSHTM, [3]Al Jazeera, [4]Arab News, [5]Daily Sabah, [6]Reuters and [7]Democracy Now.